MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Results

 Across our different scenes, we were able to find metamers for most of the networks tested (Table~\ref{tab:results_material}).
-Only ResNet and, in one instance, CLIP, had examples that did not qualify as metamers under our definition.
-Subjective visual results appeared reasonable (Figure \ref{fig:brushedmetal-lpips-vgg} shows example reconstructions of the brushed metal materials for VGG and ResNet).
+The translucent reconstructions, ResNet and CLIP, had examples that did not qualify as metamers under our definition.

-\paragraph{Summary of Material Reconstruction Outcomes} Table~\ref{tab:results_material} summarizes the per-BSDF / per-network outcomes.
-The metameric results attain a top similarity that meets or exceeds the baseline (similarity difference $\gtrsim 0$), indicating that the reconstructed BSDF is representationally indistinguishable from the ground truth under the evaluated representation.
-In the case of non-metamers, the top similarity is noticeably lower than the baseline (negative similarity difference), indicating that the reconstruction did not satisfy the material metamer criterion for that network.
-Overall, we find 21 metamers and four non-metamers.

-\paragraph{Representation-dependent Behaviour} The success rate depends on the choice of feature representation.
-Perceptual metrics and scale-invariant CNN features (e.g. LPIPS, ResNet-SIN) frequently reach baseline-level similarity (note multiple LPIPS and ResNet-SIN rows in the metamers with vanishing differences), whereas some self-supervised and multimodal networks (e.g. certain CLIP and DINO entries) show larger variability.
-ResNet-SIN in particular repeatedly attains near-identical peak and baseline similarities (differences $\approx 0$), suggesting that this representation aligns especially well with the BSDF reconstruction objective.
-VGG and LPIPS also perform reliably for many BSDFs, but VGG exhibits larger gaps in a few cases (e.g. diffuse and brushed-metal entries), consistent with a coarser or less material-sensitive encoding in those instances.

-\paragraph{BSDF-specific Effects and Difficulty Regimes} Different material classes show systematically different recoverability.
-Metallic and specular BSDFs (brushed-metal, aurora-like materials) tend to produce strong global image cues (high-contrast highlights, anisotropic streaks) that generate coherent gradients and are thus easier to recover to baseline similarity.
-Diffuse and strongly translucent materials can be more challenging: they sometimes produce broader similarity gaps or lower RSA values, likely because their appearance depends on subtle indirect-lighting interactions or transmission effects that are harder to disambiguate from other scene factors.
+\paragraph{Material-specific Effects and Difficulty Regimes} Different material classes show systematically different recoverability.
+Metallic and specular materials (brushed-metal, aurora) tend to produce strong global image cues (high-contrast highlights, anisotropic streaks) that generate coherent gradients and are thus easier to recover to baseline similarity.
+Diffuse and translucent materials can be more challenging: they sometimes produce broader similarity gaps or lower RSA values, likely because their appearance depends on subtle indirect-lighting interactions or transmission effects that are harder to disambiguate from other scene factors.
 Where translucency interacts with geometry and indirect illumination, the optimization needs a larger number of samples and iterations to reach the same representational fidelity.